receipt-print-hq/escpos-printer-db/README.md

 nobody with a similar printer has contributed to this project yet.

-To get your printer included in the database, try to find out some technical info about what it supports, and post a new ussue with what you find out.
+To get your printer included in the database, try to find out some technical info about what it supports, and post a new issue with what you found out.

 Minimum info is: